DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Experiments

 \subsection{Experimental Setting}

-\textbf{Dataset.} All experiments are conducted on the challenging COCO~$2017$~\cite{lin2014microsoft} detection benchmark, which contains about 118K training images and 5K validation samples.

-\textbf{Training.} Following similar settings as DETR~\cite{carion2020end}, we train the proposed DECO models using AdamW optimizer, with weight decay of $10^{-4}$ and initial learning rates as $10^{-4}$ and $10^{-5}$ for the encoder-decoder and backbone, respectively.
-We train our models for $150$ epoch and also report the DETR results with $150$ epoch using the official code.
+{For the vanilla DECO, we follow similar training settings as DETR~\citep{carion2020end}.
+We train the proposed DECO models for $150$ epochs using AdamW optimizer, with weight decay of $10^{-4}$ and initial learning rates as $10^{-4}$ and $10^{-5}$ for the encoder-decoder and backbone, respectively.
 The learning rate is dropped by a factor of $10$ after $100$ epochs.
-We follow the same augmentation scheme as DETR, which includes resizing the input image such that the short side is at least $480$ and at most $800$ pixels and the long size is at most $1333$ pixels, randomly cropping the image such that a training image is cropped with probability $0.5$ to a random rectangular patch.
+The augmentation scheme is the same as DETR, which includes {random horizontal flipping, random crop augmentation, and scale augmentation.
+The input image shorter side is resized to a random size between $480$ and $800$ pixels in the scale augmentation while restricting the longer size to at most $1333$.} {As to DECO+ that equipped with multi-scale feature fusion, the training image size is selected between $480$ and $800$ with 32 stride following the RT-DETR baseline.
+The inference size is set to $640\times 640$.}

-\textbf{Evaluation.} We follow the standard COCO evaluation protocol and report the average precision~(AP), the AP scores at $0.50$, $0.75$ and for the small, medium, and large objects, \ie AP$_{50}$, AP$_{75}$, AP$_{S}$, AP$_{M}$ and AP$_{L}$.